 Augmentation

-There are two types of augmentation used for purposes of this PRDM CHWM Modeled Augmentation and Rate Period Augmentation.
+There are two types of augmentation used for purposes of this PRDM: CHWM Modeled Augmentation and Rate Period Augmentation.

 CHWM Modeled Augmentation

 CHWM Modeled Augmentation is not a forecast of physical resources needed for load-resource balance.
 CHWM Modeled Augmentation is a PRDM construct used to establish the simulated Slice capability and to equitably allocate costs between Slice and Non-Slice rates.
-CHWM Modeled Augmentation is greater than zero when the Tier 1 System Output reduced for Designated System Obligations is less than the sum of customer CHWMs.
+CHWM Modeled Augmentation is greater than zero when the Tier 1 Firm System Output reduced for Designated System Obligations is less than the sum of customer CHWMs.

 CHWM Modeled Augmentation=Max(0 , CHWMall+DSO- T1FSO)